team-ocean/veros/README.md

 ## Basic usage

 To run Veros, you need to set up a model - i.e., specify which settings and model domain you want to use.
 This is done by subclassing the ``Veros`` base class in a *setup script* that is written in Python.
 You should have a look at the pre-implemented model setups in the repository's ``setup`` folder, or use the ``veros copy-setup`` command to copy one into your current folder.
-A good place to start is the [``ACC2`` model](https://github.com/dionhaefner/veros/blob/master/setup/acc2/acc2.py).
+A good place to start is the [``ACC`` model](https://github.com/dionhaefner/veros/blob/master/setup/acc/acc.py).

 After setting up your model, all you need to do is call the ``setup`` and ``run`` methods on your setup class.
 The pre-implemented setups can all be executed as scripts, e.g. through

-    $ python acc2.py
+    $ python acc.py

 For more information on using Veros, have a look at [our documentation](http://veros.readthedocs.io).